Cancellation (broadcasting): Saved from cancellation

-In some situations, a television series may be revived years after being cancelled.
-Often this is in the form of a spin-off show featuring new characters (such as Star Trek: The Next Generation which premiered eighteen years after the original series went off the air).
-Doctor Who, which was cancelled by the BBC in 1989, was brought back in 2005 as a continuation of the original run of shows.
-Both franchises also produced spin-off films in the periods they were cancelled.
-This approach has seen increased exposure in the 2010s, with shows such as Girl Meets World (a follow-up to Boy Meets World), Fuller House (a follow-up to Full House), Will & Grace and Roseanne all returning to television approximately a full generation after the original series aired.

-In 2018, Fox announced that it was cancelling the police procedural sitcom Brooklyn Nine-Nine, and police procedural urban fantasy Lucifer.
-Brooklyn Nine-Nine was subsequently picked up by NBC the following day, while Lucifer was picked up by Netflix the following month.
+In 2018, Fox canceled the police procedural sitcom Brooklyn Nine-Nine, and police procedural urban fantasy Lucifer.
+Brooklyn Nine-Nine was picked up by NBC the following day, while Lucifer was picked up by Netflix the following month.

 A show can instead be retooled if the network thinks that changes can be made to a struggling program that will make the show more profitable and/or higher-rated.
-In a retooling, characters may be replaced or recast, plots may be abandoned, and in extreme cases, continuity can be erased and the name of the show changed, depending on how extensive of a retool is undertaken.
-(In more extreme cases, a retooling can resemble a full reboot of the storyline.)
-One example of such a scenario was Lovers and Friends, which was placed on hiatus in May 1977 and was retitled as For Richer, For Poorer when it returned in December 1977; the program would end in September 1978.
+In a retooling, characters may be replaced or recast, plots may be abandoned, and in some cases, continuity can be erased and the name of the show changed, depending on how extensive of a retool is undertaken.
+In more extreme cases, a retooling can resemble a full reboot of the storyline.
+One example of such a scenario was Lovers and Friends, which was placed on hiatus in May 1977 and was retitled as For Richer, For Poorer when it returned in December; the program would end in September 1978.